 Our Greater China region consists of China, Hong Kong, and Taiwan and has been our largest region for sales over the last several years and China has been our largest market.
 Our international growth strategy has focused largely on growing our China business.
-For the last three years, health officials in Greater China have responded to the COVID-19 pandemic, which has created a challenging operating environment for our business in China and has negatively impacted our sales and customer results.
-Additionally, in 2019, our sales and active Customer counts in both the Greater China region and our China market declined, largely because of a challenging operating environment in China, following the China's governments inquiry into and review of the health foods industry in China.
+For the last several years, officials in Greater China have responded to the COVID-19 pandemic and, more recently, overall economic conditions in China, all of which have created a challenging operating environment for our business in China and negatively impacted our sales and customer results.
+Prior to that, in 2019, our sales and active Customer counts in both the Greater China region and our China market declined, largely because of a challenging operating environment in China, following the China's governments inquiry into and review of the health foods industry in China.
 If we are not successful in growing BabyCare's sales and customer base in China, our consolidated growth as a company will be negatively affected and our business, financial condition, results of operations and cash flows may be harmed.